c0dingfun/Note-Collection/Visual Studio shortcuts.md

 ## Visual Studio Shorts

-F10 - step through
-F11 - step in
-F12 - go to definition

-C-S-P - open the containign directory (File.OpenContainingFolder) C-S-\ - close the file in current window (File.Close)

-A-S-L - Location of the file (resharper)

-Collapse/Expand Code:

-   Ctrl-M + Ctrl-O is used to collapse all code to definitions.
-   Ctrl-M + Ctrl-P is used to expand all code.

-Comment out code:

-   Ctrl-K + Ctrl-C is used to do comment a selected block of code.
-   Ctrl-K + Ctrl-U is used to do uncomment a selected block of code.

-Surround selected code with:

-   Ctrl-K + Ctrl-S is used to surrounded a block of code to an specific block or control.

-Quick Peek Definition:

-   Alt+F12

-Show Smart Tag:
-   Ctrl-(+) + Ctrl-. is used to display smarttag under the red line that provides the options for fixing the code problem.

-Indent:

-   Ctrl-K + Ctrl-D

-Collapse/Expand Code:

-   Ctrl-M + Ctrl-O is used to collapse all code to definitions.
-   Ctrl-M + Ctrl-P is used to expand all code.

-Comment out code:

-   Ctrl-K + Ctrl-C is used to do comment a selected block of code.
-   Ctrl-K + Ctrl-U is used to do uncomment a selected block of code.

-Surround selected code with:

-   Ctrl-K + Ctrl-S is used to surrounded a block of code to an specific block or control.

-Quick Peek Definition:

-   Alt+F12

-Show Smart Tag:
-   Ctrl-(+) + Ctrl-. is used to display smarttag under the red line that provides the options for fixing the code problem.

-Bring up Diagnostic Tools:
-   Ctrl + Atl + F2
+- F10 - step through
+- F11 - step in
+- F12 - go to definition

+- C-S-P - open the containign directory (File.OpenContainingFolder)
+- C-S-\ - close the file in current window (File.Close)

+- A-S-L - Location of the file (resharper)

+- Collapse/Expand Code:

+   * Ctrl-M + Ctrl-O is used to collapse all code to definitions.
+   * Ctrl-M + Ctrl-P is used to expand all code.

+- Comment out code:

+   * Ctrl-K + Ctrl-C is used to do comment a selected block of code.
+   * Ctrl-K + Ctrl-U is used to do uncomment a selected block of code.

+- Surround selected code with:

+   * Ctrl-K + Ctrl-S is used to surrounded a block of code to an specific block or control.

+- Quick Peek Definition:

+   * Alt+F12

+- Show Smart Tag:

+   * Ctrl-(+) + Ctrl-. is used to display smarttag under the red line that provides the options for fixing the code problem.

+- Indent:

+   * Ctrl-K + Ctrl-D

+- Collapse/Expand Code:

+   * Ctrl-M + Ctrl-O is used to collapse all code to definitions.
+   * Ctrl-M + Ctrl-P is used to expand all code.

+- Comment out code:

+   * Ctrl-K + Ctrl-C is used to do comment a selected block of code.
+   * Ctrl-K + Ctrl-U is used to do uncomment a selected block of code.

+- Quick Peek Definition:

+   * Alt+F12

+- Bring up Diagnostic Tools:

+   * Ctrl + Atl + F2

+- List Overloads:
+   * place cursor within the ()
+   * Ctrl + K, then P
+   * navigate by pressing up/down arrows to iterate through all the overloads